TechMaarten/SWEProjects/README.md

 # SWEProjects
 Written in Python.
-A connect four game with and AI player.
+Simulated a connect four game with a grid and letters.
+Created an AI player to play against the user.